WinterWindSoftware/autochart-dotnet/README.md

 #### Fetching Visitor Summary Data
 ##### By Visitor ID
-If you already know the AutoChart VisitorId, then you can fetch the visitor data from AutoChart servers through the `GetVisitorSummary` method.
+If you already know the AutoChart VisitorId, then you can fetch the visitor data from AutoChart servers through the `GetVisitorSummary` method which returns a `VisitorSummary` object.
 ```csharp
 var svc = new VisitorService("rk_012345678901234567890123");
 var visitor = svc.GetVisitorSummary(visitorId);
 ```

 ##### By Visitor Email Address
-If you don't know the AutoChart VisitorId (e.g. for back-end visitor/lead management type web apps), then you can fetch visitor data using a known email address.
+If you don't know the AutoChart VisitorId (e.g. for back-end lead management type web apps), then you can fetch visitor data using a known email address.
 This method will only work for visitors who have submitted lead enquiries on the website and included their email address as part of their contact info.

 ```csharp
 var email = "test@example.com";